MLatE2dge/mlate2dge.github.io/docs/workflow.md

 </div>

 <div style="text-align: justify">
   The <a href="https://github.com/JrVerbiest/Embedded-Machine-Learning-Workflow">GitHub repo</a> is under construction.
 This repo will contain a collection of (template) Jupyter Notebooks and Python scripts, which can be used as starting point to set up the workflow.
+The Weights & Biases project will become public at the end of the project.
 </div>

 <br>